GPT in 60 Lines of NumPy

 Parameter Efficient Fine-tuning

 When we talk about fine-tuning in the above sections, it is assumed that we are updating all of the model parameters.
 While this yields the best performance, it is costly both in terms of compute (need to back propagate over the entire model) and in terms of storage (for each fine-tuned model, you need to store a completely new copy of the parameters).
+For instruction fine-tuning, this is fine, we want maximum performance, but if you then wanted to fine-tune 100 different models for various downstream tasks, then you'd have a problem.

 As an example, take the Adapters paper.
 In this approach, we add an additional "adapter" layer after the FFN and MHA layers in the transformer block.
 The adapter layer is just a simple 2 layer fully connected neural network, where the input and output dimensions are n_embd, and the hidden dimension is smaller than n_embd: